 After listening to the rough mix and talking to your client, find a professional mix that you can reference when working on your mix.
 This mix will help direct your decision-making throughout the mixing process.

 Tip: Reference mixes apply when you’re mixing your own productions too.
 You should always have an end-goal to work towards.

-We’re all lazy creatures, and no one wants to clean up a session, but all the pros do it because there is value in it.
+We’re all lazy creatures, and no one wants to clean up a session, but all the pros do it because there’s value in it.
 If you’re currently mixing a self-produced song, I recommend bouncing down all virtual instruments to audio and exporting them to a new session.

-Color code groups of tracks to easily visualize where you are in the session — for instance, make all your drum tracks one color and all your vocal tracks another.
+Color code groups of tracks to easily visualize where you are in the session; for instance, make all of your drum tracks one color and all of your vocal tracks another.
 More importantly, name your tracks!
 While mixing, you’ll be expected to move from one track to another, making tweaks and changes, so color coding and labeling will help with navigation.

 Lastly, arrange your tracks in an order that you’re familiar with.
 In my case, I arrange drums first (acoustic, then electronic kits), followed by percussion (if any), bass, guitars, keyboards, synths, strings, brass and woodwinds (if any), lead vocals, and lastly backing vocals.
 Again, organizing your session is key to being productive.